JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

-Pattern matching should be used as control flow - not an unwrap every value to be used party Binding every variable in a `params` or `socket.assigns` on LiveView or LiveComponent callbacks is messy and obscures intent Further, if a function head fails to bind, you will get a cryptic "No Function Clause Matching" error and you get to play "dig through the stacktrace" and painstakingly determine not only which function head should have been taken, but which pattern-matched value was missing
+Pattern matching should be used as control flow - not an unwrap every value to be used party Binding every variable in a `params` or `socket.assigns` on LiveView or LiveComponent callbacks is messy and obscures intent Further, if a function head fails to bind, you will get a cryptic "No Function Clause Matching" error and you get to play "dig through the stacktrace" and painstakingly reverse engineer not only which function head should have been taken, but which pattern-matched value was missing

 Imagine you have a new user form with several inputs.
 This form is fairly simple, but there are many different code paths and side effects to do - because you have many different ways your user could authenticate.
 Username/password, OAuth, Google, Facebook, Sign in with Apple, etc.